-We met some family members in Barcelona, Spain, during the first part of our month-long stay.
-My sister-in-law and niece only had ten days to see and do as much as possible, so we had a blast running around as tourists, instead of taking our time on our own slow travel style.
+While there, Tedly’s sister and niece flew into town on vacation.
+My sister-in-law and her daughter only had ten days to see and do as much as possible, so we had a blast running around as tourists, instead of taking our time on our own slow travel style.

 Electric bike rentals